khoslaventures/proj1-ror/answers.md

 # Q0: Why is this error being thrown?
+Because we don't have a controller for our Pokemon model.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *